laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-07/index.md

   spatial integration of the motion signal.
 Within this framework, we successfully accounted for the contrast gain control mechanisms observed in the behavioral data for center-surround stimuli.
-However, another inhibitory mechanism had to be added to account for suppressive effects of the surround.'
+However, another inhibitory mechanism had to be added to account for suppressive effects of the surround."
-authors:
-- Laurent U Perrinet
-date: 2007-03-01
-doi: 10.1140/epjst/e2007-00061-7
-featured: false
-grants:
-- facets-itn
-publication: '*Topics in Dynamical Neural Networks: From Large Scale Neural Networks to Motor Control and Vision*'
-publication_types:
-- 'inbook'
 tags:
 - Bayesian model
 - center-surround interactions